jetbrains-academy/scala-tutorial/Polymorphic Types/Type Bounds/task.md

 ## Type Bounds

-Consider the method `selection` that takes two animals as parameters and returns the one with the highest `fitness` value:
+Consider the method `selection`, which takes two animals as parameters and returns the one with the highest `fitness` value:

 What would be the best type you can give to `selection`?
 Maybe: